splynx/powerlynx-doc/faq.md

 Yes, we offer a 21-day trial so you can evaluate the Powerlynx software and determine if it suits your needs.
 During your license period, you can connect a maximum of 10 online customers.

 ### Pricing
-You pay $25 for every 100 online customers.
-For example, if you plan to host 800 online customers, your cost will be $200.
-Your system can accommodate up to 810 online customers.
+Our entry-level license is $50 for 200 online customers.
+This means you can keep a maximum of 210 online customers in Powerlynx with this license.
+You can upgrade your license if needed.
+For example, if you plan to host 800 online customers, the cost will be $200, and your system can accommodate up to 810 online customers.
 Any additional customers beyond that limit will not be able to connect.

 ### What payment gateways do you support?
 We are continually adding new integrations with payment gateways worldwide.
 Currently, we support PayPal, Stripe, Payfast(South Africa), Netcash(South Africa) and Safaricom MPESA (Kenya).